jporeilly/Ansible/Labs/01 Install & Configuration/04 Commands/commands.md

 ## <font color='red'>1.4 Ansible Commands</font>
-An Ansible ad-hoc command uses the /usr/bin/ansible command-line tool to automate a single task on one or more managed nodes.
+An Ansible ad-hoc command uses the /usr/bin/ansible command-line tool to automate a single task on one or more managed Nodes.
 Ad-hoc commands are quick and easy, but they are not reusable.

 In this lab we're going to:
 * ad-hoc commands